Hyperbolic volume and Heegaard distance: Open Questions

-\begin{itemize} \item $d_1 = d_2 = 2$: As mentioned above, there are examples of Casson and Gordon of 3-manifolds admitting infinitely many Heegaard surfaces of unbounded genera and of distance 2.
-Other examples follow from K. Morimoto and M. Sakuma \cite{MorimotoSakuma}.
-They show that there exist 2-bridge knots $K$ admitting more than one minimal genus Heegaard surfaces (up to homeomorphism).
+\begin{itemize} \item $d_1 = d_2 = 2$: As mentioned above, there are examples of Casson and Gordon of 3-manifolds admitting infinitely many Heegaard surfaces of unbounded genera and of distance invariant two.
+Other examples follow from S. Beiler and Y. Moriah~\cite{BleilerMoriah} (see also K. Morimoto and M. Sakuma~\cite{MorimotoSakuma}).
+They show that there exist 2-bridge knots $K$ admitting more than one minimal genus Heegaard surface (up to homeomorphism).
 Let $\s$ be one of these surfaces.
-We show that $d(\s)=2$.
-First, since $g(\s)=2$, it is easy to see that $d(\s) \geq 2$.
-Next, $\s$ is constructed by viewing $K$ as a torus 1-bridge knot (\ie, decomposing $S^3$ into two solid tori $T_i$, $i=1,2$, so that $K$ intersects each $T_i$ in a single unknotted arc) and tubing once.
-Meridian disks for $T_i$ which are disjoint form $K$ and the tube, are also disjoint from the core of the tube, showing that $d(\s) \leq 2$. \item $d_1 = d_2 = 1$: Let $M$ be a 4-punctured sphere cross $S^1$.
-J. Schultens \cite{schultens} showed that $g(M) = 3$, and every minimal genus Heegaard surface is vertical.
-This implies that $M$ admits two minimal genus Heegaard splittings, say $\s_1$ and $\s_2$, such that $\s_1$ is obtained by tubing three boundary parallel tori, and $\s_2$ is obtained by tubing two boundary parallel tori, with an extra tube that wraps around a third boundary component.
+It is easy to see that $d(\s)=2$: first, since $g(\s)=2$, it is easy to see that $d(\s) \geq 2$.
+Next, $\s$ is constructed by viewing $K$ as a torus 1-bridge knot (that is, there exists a genus 1 Heegaard splitting $T_1 \cup T_{2}$ so that $K$ intersects each $T_i$ in a single unknotted arc) and tubing once.
+Meridian disks for $T_i$ which are disjoint from $K$ and the tube, are also disjoint from the core of the tube, showing that $d(\s) \leq 2$. \item $d_1 = d_2 = 1$: Let $S$ be a 4-punctured sphere and $M = S \times S^1$.
+J. Schultens \cite{schultens} showed that $g(M) = 3$.
+We note that $M$ admits two minimal genus Heegaard splittings, say $\s_1$ and $\s_2$, such that $\s_1$ is obtained by tubing three boundary parallel tori, and $\s_2$ is obtained by tubing two boundary parallel tori, with an extra tube that wraps around a third boundary component.
 Since $\s_1$ and $\s_2$ induce boundary partitions with distinct numbers of components, they are distinct up to homeomorphism.
-By construction, $d(\s_1) = d(\s_2) = 1$. \item $d_1 = 1, \ d_2 = 2$: In \cite{KRSIWR} the authors constructed a 3-manifold $M$ admitting Heegaard splittings $\s_1$, $\s_2$, with $d(\s_2) = 2$ and $d(\s_1) = 1$.
-In this example, $g(M) = g(\s_1) = g(\s_2) = 3$. \end{itemize}
+By construction, $d(\s_1) = d(\s_2) = 1$. \item $d_1 = 1, \ d_2 = 2$: In \cite{KRSIWR} the authors constructed a 3-manifold $M$ admitting minimal genus Heegaard splittings $\s_1$, $\s_2$, with $d(\s_2) = 2$ and $d(\s_1) = 1$.
+In this example, $g(M) = g(\s_1) = g(\s_2) = 3$. \item $d_{1} = d_{2} = 3$: Scharlemann~\cite{MR2823137}, based on a preprint by Berge~\cite{berge}, shows that there exists a closed manifold $M$ admitting two Heegaard splittings $\s_{1}$ and $\s_{2}$, distinct up-to homeomorphism, so that $g(M) = g(\s_{1}) = g(\s_{2})=2$ and $d(\s_{1}) = d(\s_{2})=3$. \end{itemize}

-We see that much is known when $d_1$, $d_2 \leq 2$.
+We see that much is known when $d_1$, $d_2 \leq 3$.
 By contrast, the answers to the following basic questions are unknown: